4 homers lead Tigers to 6-3 win over White Sox

 BOYD GETS CLOSER TO HOMER MARK

-Jimenez’s first-inning homer was the 39th allowed by Boyd this season.
+Jimenez’s homer was the 39th allowed by Boyd this season.
 With one start left, he is tied with Jack Morris (1987) for third in team history.
 Morris allowed 40 homers in 1986, but Denny McLain has the record with 42 in 1966.
 Morris pitched more than 260 innings in 1986 and 1987, as did McLain in 1966.
 Boyd will enter his final start with 181 1/3 innings pitched.

 TRAINER’S ROOM